 3. Cost of Maintenance

 Maintenance and auxiliary costs are the other pillars of the robotic automation equation.
-Maintenance is a cost all leadership and executives need to consider.
+Maintenance is a cost all leadership and executives need to plan for.

-When robots are appropriately maintained, repaired, and serviced, their production life can be extended by many years before needing to be replaced.
-You may consider using a preventative maintenance checklist or keeping your equipment on a regular maintenance schedule to advert any more significant issues that could shut equipment down or cut into your profits.
+When robots are properly maintained and serviced, their production life can be extended by many years before needing to be replaced.
+Using a preventative maintenance checklist or implementing a regular maintenance schedule can help prevent any significant issues that could shut equipment down or cut into profits.

 Luckily, many robotic automation investors take advantage of savings compared to human laborers and soon notice that programming and maintenance costs are lower than training and maintaining operators.